Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Introduction

-\begin{itemize} \item The use of a Gaussian Process Regression (GPR) surrogate that explicitly accounts for the \emph{heterogeneous noise} that is typically present in the outcomes (objective function and constraints) of the experiments \cite{Forr09}.
-Indeed, outcomes typically cannot be observed with perfect accuracy, and the magnitude of the noise may vary between different configurations.
+\item The use of a Gaussian Process (GP) surrogate that explicitly accounts for the noise that is typically present in the outcomes of the experiments.
+Here, outcomes cannot be observed with perfect accuracy, and the magnitude of the noise may vary between different configurations; thus, we have \emph{input-dependent} (i.e., heterogeneous) noise.
 This issue is commonly overlooked in engineering optimization problems, by simply assuming that noise is non-existent (or, at best, homogeneous).

-\item The use of an \emph{infill criterion} or \emph{acquisition function} to sequentially (one-by-one) select new process parameter configurations to be evaluated.
-This acquisition function balances exploration and exploitation in the search for the optimal solutions, using information from the GPR model and a Logistic Regression classification model (to predict the feasibility of bonding process configurations).
-It provides an explainable approach, as opposed to the upfront parameter choices that guide the generation of successive populations in evolutionary algorithms.

-\item Results show that the approach is able to obtain \emph{better} configurations than evolutionary algorithms (w.r.t. average hypervolume), while drastically reducing the number of expensive evaluations required.
-The approach is particularly meant for settings where the analyst can only afford a very limited number of observations; as it is general, it may constitute a powerful tool also in other data-constrained engineering design settings.
+\item A full BMO algorithm that is able to obtain \emph{better} configurations than state-of-the-art EMOAs and surrogate-assisted EMOAs.
+The approach is particularly meant for settings where the analyst can only afford a very limited number of observations (as is the case with costly physical experiments in a lab).
+As it is general, it may constitute a useful tool also in other data-constrained engineering design settings.

 \end{itemize}